isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

        }
    }

-The ``high-availability`` argument is a list which currently always comprises one element.
-There are plans to extend the HA implementation to facilitate multiple HA relationships for a single server instance.
-In that case, the returned list will comprise more elements, each describing the status of a different relationship in which the server participates.
-Currently, it is only one status.
+The ``high-availability`` argument is a list which currently comprises only one element.

 .. note::